sanderslab/psychcore-compute-platform/README.md

 ## Quick Start

 First check the pre-requisites<sup>&#8224;</sup> below for preparing your AWS Account and local machine to run a pipeline.
+Detailed instructions can be found in our [full documentation](https://psychcore-ngs-pipeline.readthedocs.io/en/latest/).

 ### Running the example pipeline